michaeldegroot/mysql-cache/README.md

     console.log('mysql-cache cache was flushed!')
 })

-// When all the cache gets flushed, by db.flush() for example db.event.on('delete', hash => {
+// When a cache object key gets deleted by db.deleteKey() for example db.event.on('delete', hash => {
     console.log('this cache object was deleted from cache: ', hash) })